High order recombination and an application to cubature on Wiener space: Application to cubature on Wiener space

-is a good approximation to $\int gdQ.$We subsequently prove that we can choose the localisation of the measure $Q$ in a way that ensures that we increase the overall bound on the error of the approximation only by a constant factor and examine how well we can cover the support of the intermediate measures $Q$ by balls for the localisation.
+is a good approximation to $\int g\,dQ$.
+We subsequently prove that we can choose the localization of the measure $Q$ in a way that ensures that we increase the overall bound on the error of the approximation only by a constant factor and examine how well we can cover the support of the intermediate measures $Q$ by balls for the localization.